Kwadwo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique takes a list of words and prints out only those which appear exactly once 14-findthatword displays lines containing the pattern "root"from the file /etc/passwd 15-countthatword displays the number of lines containing the pattern bin in the file etc/passwd
+13-unique takes a list of words and prints out only those which appear exactly once 14-findthatword displays lines containing the pattern "root"from the file /etc/passwd 15-countthatword displays the number of lines containing the pattern bin in the file etc/passwd 16-whatsnext displays lines containing the pattern root and 3 lines after them in the file etc/passwd